If there’s one thing I have been called in life…it is fearful.

-God broke me all to pieces to strip away the hate and malice and distraction of this evil person because the FEAR she brought into my life for two years was poisoning me.
+God broke me all to pieces to strip away my anger and fear of someone coming against my children – because the fear she brought into my life for two years was poisoning me.
 Her venom was like an infection, and I caught it.

-Recently, I honestly (with my real heart) extended forgiveness to two other people connected to her.
+Recently, I honestly extended forgiveness to two other people connected to her.
 They played a part in the most scandalous of family court trials, so much that the courthouse involved recused themselves, circled the wagons, and will probably never utter our names again.

 This post isn’t to air dirty laundry.

 I have spared you years of details, but I want to make sure you understand WHY I was afraid to the point my blood pressure nearly took my life.

 My cardiologist used some colorful, non-Christian language when he told me to “forget them,” because it was killing me.

 I am expectantly awaiting what more God will show me, even in my own faults and sin, of how I handled or responded to this enemy.

 God had to prune, refine and restore me to handle this long journey.